5 Reasons for a High Electric Bill

 Frequent Heating and Cooling

-The source of our largest home expenses can be attributed to the heating and cooling we constantly do in order to manipulate our environment.
-Often people will allow the air to run through the night or even in the day as they are not in their homes.
+The largest source of our home expenses is the heating and cooling we constantly use to control our environment.
+Often, people will leave the air running through the night or even during the day, as they are not at home.
 While this is done to get things perfect for their return, this is a costly practice.
-And even more alarming is the fact that this cost is not always able to be solely attributed to allowing temperature-regulating appliances to run.
-A number of factors contribute to the cost including the degree to which you increase or decrease the temperature, the frequency in which you have the HVAC unit inspected, and if airflow is being obstructed by furniture or window dressings.
-Making progress on this is a great way to get started on lowering your electric bill
+And even more alarming is that this cost cannot always be attributed solely to running temperature-regulating appliances.
+A number of factors contribute to the cost, including the degree to which you increase or decrease the temperature, the frequency with which you have the HVAC unit inspected, and if airflow is being obstructed by furniture or window dressings.

 This is a collaborative post.